GabeScott/standard-works-vault/General Conference/1991 April - “To Honor the Priesthood”.md

 Remember a few years ago when devastating fires burned out of control in Southern California?
 As fierce winds blew, the public was restricted from the area by police.
 A few families were allowed to remain and try to save their homes.

 Soon a van arrived at one house, filled with brethren from the quorum, carrying their shovels.
-They were asked: “How did you get past the police barricade?”
+They were asked, “How did you get past the police barricade?”
 Response: “It was easy.
 We just told them our brother lives here.”

 The count was soon up to thirty-nine brethren who were helping dig a trench for fire protection.
-A curious police officer appeared and said: “I just want to meet the man who has thirty-nine brothers!”
+A curious police officer appeared and said, “I just want to meet the man who has thirty-nine brothers!”

 Elder Matthew Cowley once asked an elders quorum president how his elders were getting along as a quorum.
 “Do you do anything to help one another?”
 “Oh, yes,” was the response.
 “We’ve got a member of our quorum in the hospital in New Mexico.
 He was a vigorous young man, buying a farm, a hard worker with a lovely family.
 All of a sudden he was stricken.”
 That could have meant the end of his farm and family security.